Skip to main content

 Current Status: Partially Adopted

-The Law of Mongolia on Auditing of 1997, as amended in 2015, establishes mandatory audit requirements and prescribes auditing standards to be applied.
-The Law establishes ISA as the applicable auditing standards and empowers the Accounting and Auditing Standard Committee (AASC) to review and confirm the official translations and provide applicable interpretations and recommendations.
-These standards are then submitted to the Ministry of Finance for its review and approval.
+The Law on Auditing of 1997, as amended in 2015, establishes mandatory audit requirements and prescribes International Standards on Auditing as the applicable auditing standards in Mongolia.
+The Law authorizes the Accounting and Auditing Standards Committee to review and confirm official translations of ISA and submit them to the Ministry of Finance for approval.
+The Ministry of Finance holds final authority for the approval of auditing standards.

 Current Status: Partially Adopted

-Under the Law of Mongolia on Accounting of 1993, as amended in 2015, the Mongolian Institute of Certified Public Accountants (MonICPA) is responsible for setting ethical requirements for Certified Public Accountants, subject to the oversight of the Ministry of Finance.
-The MonICPA reports that in 2012, its general assembly approved a Code of Ethics that is consistent with the IESBA Code of Ethics; however, it is unclear as to which version of the IESBA has been adopted.
+Under the Law on Accounting of 1993, as amended in 2015, the Mongolian Institute of Certified Public Accountants (MonICPA) is responsible for establishing ethical requirements for its members, subject to oversight by the Ministry of Finance.

 Current Status: Partially Adopted